astro/microvm.nix/README.md

 All these copied files are now behind the `current` symlink to a Hypervisor runner package.

+At last, check the validity of the symlinks in `/nix/var/nix/gcroots/microvm`.

 ## Commercial support

 The author can be hired to implement the features that you wish, or to